Raf-hm/Instagram_DM_Bot/README.md

 4. Enter the usernames into `usernames.txt`.
 5. Run `main.py`.

-you can run multiple instances of the program as long as you use a different account.
+You can run multiple instances of the program as long as you use a different account.